Local health departments and community-based orgranizations can be most effective when they work together in patrtnership on public health solutions.

-The purpose of the NRC-RIM is to support public health departments and their workforce, particularly in efforts to reach disproportionately affected refugee, immigrant, and migrant communities (RIM).
-The COVID-19 outbreak has introduced or worsened existing health disparities within many of these communities.
-We have defined guiding principles that reflect our unique approach.
-We believe these principles - when put into action - will enhance the success of COVID-19 prevention and mitigation and strengthen collaboration with RIM communities.
-We encourage health departments to put the following principles into action; NRC-RIM in collaboration with our partners will develop practical resources to support health departments implement these principles.
+The purpose of the NRC-RIM is to support public health departments and community-based organizations in their efforts to reach refugee, immigrant and migrant communities who are disproportionately affected by health inequities.
+We encourage health departments to put the following principles into action; NRC-RIM in collaboration with our partners will develop practical resources to support health departments implement these principles

 - Actively work to understand the unique circumstances of your local RIM communities

 - Acknowledge and address structural racism and acknowledge both conscious and unconscious bias among health providers and public health professionals

 - Build and foster community trust through partnerships with community-based organizations, grassroots organizations and other community groups

 - Create informal and formal partnerships between health departments and communities such as fostering communities of practice, working with community liaisons and/or forming community advisory boards